rogerhung1006/kkbox_churn_prediction/README.md

 <p align="center">
   <i>Figure 1-3.</i>
 </p>
 Partial dependence plots (PDP) show the dependence between the target variable and a set of features of interest, marginalizing over the values of all other features (the complement features).
 PDP can also show the type of relationship, such as a step function, curvilinear, linear, etc. Figure 1-3 shows that the longer the tenure, the lower the probability that a user will churn.
-This trend goes up to roughly 2500 days, then flattens after that point.
+This trend goes up to roughly 3000 days, then slightly flattens after that point.
 For those who have a longer time before making his or her first transaction, the model predicts on average a high probability of churn.
 It comes with no surprise that the user who has the auto-renewal service activated has a lower chance of churning.<br>

-Interestingly, the predicted probability of churning plummets at the average payment of 150 NTD and bounces back after that.
+Interestingly, the predicted probability of churning remains fairly flat up to the average payment of 150 NTD and goes up after that.
 Further examination reveals that 150 NTD is the monthly price for those willing to activate the auto-renewal service.
 Bearing this information in mind, I would say the result then makes much sense to me.
 The partial dependence function at a particular feature value represents the average prediction if we force all data points to assume that feature value.
 The main advantage is that laypeople usually understand the idea of PDPs quickly.
 Note that the assumption of independence is the biggest issue with PDP.
 It is assumed that the feature for which the partial dependence is computed is not correlated with other features.
 As I have mentioned in the previous section, most of the features in our data are not correlated and, therefore, we don't need to worry too much about this issue for now.
 <br>

 ## Survival Analysis